Showtime at the Apollo: BET revival

-It was announced on September 30, 2011 that the BET cable network would produce a similar show titled Apollo Live starting in 2012 with Tony Rock as the host.
+It was announced on September 30, 2011, that the BET cable network would produce a similar show titled Apollo Live starting in 2012 with Tony Rock as the host.
 The judges are the legendary Gladys Knight; famed beatboxer Doug E Fresh, and Michael Bivins of the 1980s group New Edition and early 1990s group Bell Biv DeVoe.

 Fox specials/revival

-Showtime at the Apollo was revived by Fox Broadcasting Company in 2016-2017 with a pair of specials hosted by Steve Harvey.
+Showtime at the Apollo was revived by Fox Broadcasting Company in 2016–2017 with a pair of specials hosted by Steve Harvey.
 The first, a two-hour showcase, aired on December 5, 2016, while the second aired on February 1, 2017.
-A Christmas special called Showtime at the Apollo: Christmas aired on December 14, 2017 with co-host Adrienne Bailon.
-It was later announced that Fox would start airing it as a weekly series in the 2017-18 television season, beginning March 1, 2018.
+A Christmas special called Showtime at the Apollo: Christmas aired on December 14, 2017, with co-host Adrienne Bailon.
+It was later announced that Fox would start airing it as a weekly series in the 2017–18 television season, beginning March 1, 2018.
 Singer Cam Anthony won the 2018 season with his performance of the Bill Withers song, "Ain't No Sunshine".

 Awards and nominations

-Showtime at the Apollo has won a NAACP Image Award for "Outstanding Variety Series/Special" in 1991.
+Showtime at the Apollo has won an NAACP Image Award for "Outstanding Variety Series/Special" in 1991.
 The show was nominated in 1996, 1998, and 1999 for the same category.
 In 2000, the show was nominated by the NAACP Image Awards for "Outstanding Youth or Children's Series/Special" for the "Apollo Kids Finals" special episode.
 However, that same year, former host Steve Harvey has won an Image Award for "Outstanding Performance in a Variety Series/Special".